WeinbergMalte/timeseries-forecasting-workshop/README.md

 ## Resources &#x1F913;

-- Udemy: Parts of this workshop is built upon the excellent Udemy course on [Feature Engineering for Time Series Forecasting](https://www.udemy.com/course/feature-engineering-for-time-series-forecasting/).
+- [Udemy](https://www.udemy.com/): Parts of this workshop is built upon the excellent Udemy course on [Feature Engineering for Time Series Forecasting](https://www.udemy.com/course/feature-engineering-for-time-series-forecasting/).
 It's an older course but it checks out.
 Instead of an academic approach it has lots of great hands-on examples and explanations how stuff is actuall done in production.
 - [GitHub Codespaces](https://github.com/features/codespaces): Pre-configured dev environments in the cloud
-- Poetry
+- [Poetry](https://python-poetry.org): The de-facto standard dependency management and packaging tool for Python
 -